ashuvssut/JS-Snake-game/README.md

 ---------------------------------------------

 I have completed all the basic UI and JS functions on the game BUT a few simple features are required.
-Refer the [TODO](TODO-id) list below.
+Refer the [TODO](## TODO) list below.

 You can add these simple features if you like...

 I would be happy to help you if you wanna contribute

-## Follow the link in the repo Description to play the game
+## Follow the link in the Repo Description to play the game

 ---------------------------------------------